orokusaki/adgeletti/README.md

 1. Simplicity (just a few quick additions to your `settings.py` module, including adding `adgeletti` to your `INSTALLED_APPS`)
 2. Efficiency (minimal queries)
-3. Ease of integration with existing templates (2 template tags, nothing else)
+3. Ease of integration with existing templates (use two template tags and call a provided JavaScript method)
-4. Designed for responsive sites (define breakpoints for ad display)
+4. Designed for responsive sites (define arbitrary breakpoints for ad display)
-5. Separation of ad scheduling and management from display (ads are managed in Google's DFP interface)
+5. Separation of ad scheduling and management from display (your ads are managed in Google's DFP admin interface)

 Usage
 -----